Jump to:Page Content

 Cambridge, MA 02138 USA

-Annalidia Pansini is a Giorgio Ruffolo Research Fellow in the Sustainability Science Program and a doctoral candidate in Business Management at University of Rome La Sapienza.
-Her research addresses the short and medium-term measures needed to support the development of clean energy technology markets and strengthen cooperation in the Mediterranean Region.
-Annalidia is contributing to collaborative work with the Initiative on Biofuels and Globalization led by Henry Lee.
-She is an adviser in Italy’s Ministry for the Environment, Land and Sea (2000- ).
+Annalidia Pansiniis a Giorgio Ruffolo Research Fellow in the Sustainability Science Program and a doctoral candidate in Business Management at University of Rome La Sapienza.
+Her research addresses the short and medium-term measures needed to support the development of clean energy technology markets and to strengthen cooperation in the Mediterranean Region.
+Annalidia is contributing to collaborative work with the Initiative on Innovation and Access to Technologies for Sustainable Development led by William Clark.
+She is an adviser for Italy’s Ministry for the Environment, Land and Sea (2000- ).
 She works with Italy’s Minister of Environment on the management of the environmental cooperation programme with the governments of Egypt, Morocco, Libya and Tunisia and the national initiative on carbon management and carbon foot printing activities with private and public sectors.
-She coordinated the Mediterranean Task Force of Italy’s Ministry for the Environment, responsible for bilateral and multilateral environmental cooperation initiatives and the management of projects on sustainable development, renewable energy and climate change in the Middle East and North Africa region.
+Since 2013 she has coordinated the Italian Ministry's work in the European co-funded Project MEDiterranean DEvelopment of Support schemes for solar Initiatives and Renewable Energies- MED DESIRE.
+She coordinated the Mediterranean Task Force of Italy’s Ministry for the Environment that is responsible for bilateral and multilateral environmental cooperation initiatives and the management of projects on sustainable development, renewable energy and climate change in the Middle East and North Africa region.
 She coordinated the Type II Initiative Mediterranean Renewable Energy Programme, launched by the Italian Government at the Johannesburg Summit in 2002, in collaboration with the United Nations Environment Programme’s Division of Technology, Industry and the Environment.
 She was a visiting fellow at the World Resources Institute working on the framework of the Institutions and Governance Program (2001).
 Annalidia holds a Law degree from University of Bari and a Masters in Environmental Governance from University of Tuscia.
-Her faculty hosts are Henry Lee and Meghan O’Sullivan.
+Her faculty hosts are William Clark and Henry Lee.

-The role of the renewable energy sources towards the establishment of a Euro-Mediterranean energy cooperation partnership
+The role of the renewable energy sources towards the establishment of a Euro-Mediterranean energy cooperation partnership: Analysis of the case of Tunisia